-Action movies are, quite frankly, pretty dull for me, what with all the CGI, fights and effects.
-That's true of most superhero movies, really.
-Like Thor, for example, bored me—the story wasn’t much.
+Action movies are quite frankly pretty dull for me, what with all the CGI, fights and effects.
+Most of the superhero movies, really – something like Thor, for example, I was just bored – the story wasn’t much.
 Although The Dark Knight was amazing.

 How about The Matrix?

-When the first Matrix movie came out I watched it over and over and still couldn’t figure out why everybody thought it was so great.
-Then I used the “descriptive video” feature and was able to follow it.
-Then I realized why everyone was going crazy for it!
-When I go to the movies with Ben, though, we don’t talk about the visuals—I just listen.
+When the first Matrix movie came out I watched it over and over and still couldn’t work out why everybody thought it was so great.
+Then I used the “descriptive video” feature and was able to follow.
+Then I realised why everyone was going crazy for it!
+When I go to the movies with Ben, though, we don’t talk [about the visuals] – I just listen.
 Otherwise there wouldn’t be any point in being a blind film critic.

 Do you develop crushes on movie stars?

 Mila Kunis – I’ve never seen her, but I love her!

 Do you think your blindness helps you filter out the Hollywood bullshit?

 Yeah, I mean take Kanye West and Kim Kardashian.
 I like Kanye West, I think he’s a pretty smart guy, but if he closed his eyes and listened for a minute he’d be bored to tears!
 I’m not a big fan of the Kardashians.
 I think visual beauty is given too much weight.